sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 # Intro to Graphs
 ***

-Instead of doing clustering of scRNAseq data on the full expression matrix or in PCA space (which gives linear distances), it has proven quite powerful to use graphs to create a non-linear representation of cell-to-cell similiarites.
+Instead of doing clustering of scRNAseq data on the full expression matrix or in PCA space (which gives linear distances), it has proven quite powerful to use graphs to create a non-linear representation of cell-to-cell similarities.

 Graphs is simply a representation of all cells (as nodes/vertices) with edges drawn between them based on some similarity criteria.
-For instance, a graph can be constructed with edges between all cells that are less than X distance from eachother in PCA space with 50 principal components.
+For instance, a graph can be constructed with edges between all cells that are less than X distance from each other in PCA space with 50 principal components.

 <details>
 <summary>**KNN**</summary>